Safety and Immunogenicity of Personalized Genomic Vaccine and Tumor Treating Fields (TTFields) to Treat Glioblastoma

 • Age ≥ 18

-• Confirmation of GBM (WHO grade IV).
+• Histological confirmation of GBM (WHO grade IV).

-• Life expectancy > 16 weeks.
+• Life expectancy > 16 weeks

-• First vaccine treatment start date at least 4 weeks out but not more than 8 weeks from the last dose of concomitant Temozolomide or radiotherapy.
+• First vaccine treatment start date at least 4 weeks out but not more than 8 weeks from the last dose of concomitant Temozolomide or radiotherapy

-• Must have tumor tissue sufficient sequencing.
+• Must have archival tumor tissue that is sufficient quantity and quality for sequencing

 • Have adequate bone marrow function